 If your iPhone software malfunctions or crashes, it can overload the system.
 It sometimes alters how certain hardware functions, such as the charging mechanism.
 This might generate more heat than your iPhone can naturally lose, making it overheat.

 You can resolve various iPhone software issues using Mobitrix Perfix, an advanced iPhone repair tool.
 It is a perfect choice if you want to take the shortest time possible to fix any system or software issues that cause iPhone overheating.
+It fully supports iPhone 5s to iPhone 15 and iOS 17 and earlier versions.

 - Download and install Mobitrix Perfix.